nishantattrey07/webhook-engine-rs/Readme.md

 ## Atomic Capture Simulation

-Version 0 simulates the Outbox Pattern.
+Version 0 simulates the core idea behind the Outbox Pattern.

-A single business operation:
+A single operation:

 ```text
 create_payment_and_event()